Marremelad/OOPArv/README.md

 # OOP Inheritance

 ## Description
-This program was made with the purpose of further learning classes and inheritance.
+This program was made with the purpose of learning inheritance.
 The program features an Animal base class and a few other classes that inherit from it.

 ### Features
 The program simply outputs text based on some parameters in Program.cs.